qgis/QGIS-Documentation/docs/user_manual/temporal/temporal.rst

    Animated Temporal Navigation Buttons

-If the |unchecked| :guilabel:`Loop` checkbox in the upper right part of the bar if checked the animation will be endlessly repeated.
+If the |unchecked| :guilabel:`Loop` checkbox in the upper right part of the bar is checked the animation will be endlessly repeated.

 .. figure:: img/temporal.gif
    :align: center

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE